esp-rs/no_std-training/training/introduction.md

 This book will guide users through the process of creating a `no_std` Rust application using [esp-hal], demonstrating the use of various hardware peripherals as we progress.
 More information regarding the application we will be building can be found in the [Project Overview] chapter.

-We assume some familiarity with with Rust, with more details in the [Prerequisites] chapter.
+We assume some familiarity with Rust; see the [Prerequisites] chapter for more details.

-You can join the [esp-rs community] on Matrix for any technical questions or issuewaws you may have.
+You can join the [esp-rs community] on Matrix for any technical questions or issues you may have.
 The community is open to everybody.

 [esp-hal]: https://github.com/esp-rs/esp-hal
 [esp-hal/examples]: https://github.com/esp-rs/esp-hal/tree/esp-hal-v1.0.0-rc.1/examples